-GAPDH TechNotes
+GAPDH Technotes

 Glyceraldehyde-3-phosphate dehydrogenase (GAPDH) is well-known as one of the key enzymes involved in glycolysis.
 It catalyzes the reversible oxidative phosphorylation of glyceraldehydes-3-phosphate.
 Besides functioning as a glycolytic enzyme in cytoplasm, recent evidence suggest that mammalian GAPDH is also involved in a great number of intracellular processes such as membrane fusion, microtubule bundling, phosphotransferase activity, nuclear RNA export, DNA replication and repair.